neutrons/multiphonon/examples/README.md

 The following examples do not contain the preprocessing step to reduce raw experimental data to I(Q,E) spectrum and do not require Mantid.

-The following example shows the core functionality of the multiphonon code, converting S(Q,E) histogram to DOS:
+The first example shows the core functionality of the multiphonon code, converting S(Q,E) histogram to DOS:

     $ python getdos-Al.py